Report the use of undesirable operators, e.g. :::

 - op

-, no additional information is given in the lint message.
 Defaults to default_undesirable_operators.
-To make small customizations to this list, usemodify_defaults()
+To make small customizations to this list, use

 .- call_is_undesirable